smash-transport/smash-vhlle-hybrid/docs/user/scans_types.md

 ??? question "What happens if I provide a single value for a scan parameter?"
     If you provide a single-value list to `Values`, this will be accepted by the hybrid handler and the provided value will be considered in all combinations.
     If this happen to be the only provided scan parameter, a single configuration file will be created together with a basically useless single-combination file. :sweat_smile:

+### Latin Hypercube Sampling

+This can be specified by choosing the  `Scan_strategy: LHS` and also giving the number of samples to draw  `Number_of_Samples: n`, where  `n` is an integer greater 2.
+LHS samples multidimensional parameters near random, while keeping the distance between samples maximal, and is commonly used for Bayesian inference.
+Refer to the [:link: wikipedia page](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) for more information.
+The sampling itself is done by calling the [:link: PyDoe](https://pythonhosted.org/pyDOE/randomized.html#latin-hypercube) Python library function, using the `maximin` setting.